cedar-policy/rfcs/text/0013-schema-enums.md

 ## Motivation

 Enumerations are a common need, and this change supports them in Cedar.
-It avoids the mistake of expecting a string (say) to match only a few values, but then it inadvertently matches too many.
+It avoids the mistake of expecting a string (say) to match only a few values, but then encountering a different value at runtime.

 Enumerations are particularly useful for policy building UIs -- the UI can look at the schema to know what values are valid for a particular attribute.